equalitie/ouisync-web/content/en-us/faq.md

 Are my files stored on a server?
 Why?
 </summary>
 {{% markdown %}}
 Yes.
-They are stored encrypted and are not readable by the server.
+They are stored fully encrypted in transport as well as at rest and are not readable by the server.

 The purpose of the server storage is to facilitate file syncing when peers are not online at the same time.
 If you want to share a _**repository**_ with a peer who is not online at the moment, your _**repository**_ data will be stored encrypted on the server and when your peer comes online and connects either to the server (or to your device) the files from the stored _**repository**_ will sync with the files in your peer's _**repository**_.
 {{% /markdown %}}